Skip to content

 and becoming whole.

-Something precious occurs when you listen to the inner child – it reminds you of simple pleasures.
-It creates balance in your life, helping you realize that you are more than a protector and provider.
+Something precious occurs when you truly listen to that inner voice: it awakens you to life’s simple pleasures and creates balance in your daily existence.
+In this tender space, you realize you are more than a protector and provider.
 You don’t have to hold it all together.
 You can be vulnerable and open to the beauty of your need for love and happiness.

-In my book Mystical Intimacy, Masiandia explains that children are brilliant, able to intuitively draw vast amounts of information from spoken words and nonverbal body language, and especially the energy field of their families, friends and society.
-They have a highly attuned connection to their inner knowing.
-Thus, they witness far more than is apparent.
+Through this openness, you naturally reclaim the joyous and innocent qualities of being a child and tap into its innate intelligence.
+A deeper wisdom emerges as you become receptive to your needs, yearnings, hopes, and dreams.
+In my book Mystical Intimacy, Masiandia reveals that children can intuitively draw vast amounts of information—not only from spoken words and nonverbal body language but especially from the energy field of their families, friends and society.
+They maintain a highly attuned connection to their inner knowing, witnessing far more than is apparent to the adult world.

 Returning home to yourself